Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Competition interfaces

-We may now consider the KPZ scaling limit of these two processes.
-Under KPZ scaling, $\Gamma$ and $\Gamma'$ are re-scaled to $t \mapsto T^{-2/3}\Gamma(\lceil Tt \rceil)$ and $t \mapsto T^{-2/3}\Gamma'(\lceil Tt \rceil)$ for a large parameter $T$ and $t \geq 0$.
-As proved in Corollary \ref{cor:intlimit}, the KPZ re-scaled competition interface converges in law to the uniquely defined interface $I_0(t)$ associated to the stationary Brownian initial condition.
-The convergence here is under the topology of uniform convergence on compacts.
+As $m \to \infty$, the KPZ re-scaled competition interface converges in law to the uniquely defined interface $I_0(t)$ associated to the two-sided Brownian initial condition with diffusivity constant $\sqrt{2}$.
+The convergence here is under the topology of uniform convergence on compact subsets of $t \in (0,\infty)$.
+This is proved in Proposition \ref{prop:statintlimit}.
 Note further that $I_0(t)$ has asymptotic direction zero because Brownian motion is almost surely an asymptotically flat initial condition, so Theorem \ref{thm:direction} applies.

-As a result one also concludes that the KPZ re-scaled geodesic has a tight law and admits distributional limits.
+Due to the equality of law between $\Gamma$ and $\Gamma'$, we conclude that the KPZ re-scaled geodesic has a tight law and admits distributional limits.
 Any limit point $g(t)$ of the re-scaled geodesic must be an infinite geodesic of $\La$ because limits of geodesics in last passage percolation are geodesics of $\La$ \cite{DV}.
 The process $g(t)$ also has direction zero because $I_0(t)$ does so.
-Since $\La$ almost surely has a unique infinite geodesic from $(0,0)$ with direction zero (Theorem \ref{thm:longgeo}), it follows that $\Gamma(n)$ converges in law to said geodesic in the KPZ scaling limit.
+Since $\La$ almost surely has a unique infinite geodesic from $(0,0)$ with direction zero (Theorem \ref{thm:longgeo}), it follows that $\Gamma$ converges in law to said geodesic in the KPZ scaling limit.

 From the equality of laws between $\Gamma$ and $\Gamma'$, one concludes that $I_0(t)$ has the same law as the infinite geodesic of $\La$ from $(0,0)$ with direction zero. \end{proof}

 Let $h_0$ be a random initial condition independent of $\La$.
 We say $h_0$ is Brownian on compacts if for every interval $[-n,n]$, the law of $h_0(x)-h_0(0)$ on $[-n,n]$ is absolutely continuous with respect to that of a two-sided Brownian motion with diffusivity $\sqrt{2}$.
 Observe in this case every deterministic $p \in \R$ is a non-polar point of $h_0$ and, thus, the interface $I_p(t)$ of $h_0$ is uniquely defined by Proposition \ref{prop:intunique}.